 A necessary step for providers in preparing for upcoming surgeries is checking their prospective patients’ list of medication allergies, like a penicillin allergy.
 Antibiotics, a key component of any surgical procedure, come under close scrutiny, as a patient’s allergic reaction to them on the operating table can be a potentially life-threatening event or lead to post-surgical problems.

 At UCHealth University of Colorado Hospital on the Anschutz Medical Campus, the concern with antibiotic allergies has taken a new twist.
-Providers have increased their attention on identifying patients who believe they are allergic to a well-known antibiotic, but actually are not.
+Medical professionals have increased their attention on identifying patients who believe they are allergic to a well-known antibiotic, but actually are not.
 It’s an approach that could have surprisingly powerful and positive results for both patients and the hospital.

 The target is penicillin, a group of mold-derived antibiotics that have been used to fight infections since World War II.
 More than 75 years later, penicillin is still an antibiotic staple, but there is an important catch: One recent study showed that patients with a penicillin allergy are more likely to develop a surgical-site infection than are those with no known allergy.
 An allergic reaction during surgery can lead to anaphylactic shock.